Entropic optimal transport beyond product reference couplings: the Gaussian case on Euclidean space: Statement of the problem and matrix reduction

-In this section, we set a full rank covariance matrix $\Sigma$ on the product space $\mathbb{R}^d \times \mathbb{R}^d$, and $\varepsilon > 0$ a parameter tuning the strength of the Kullback-Leibler divergence.
+Adding a Kullback-Leibler divergence penalty on the optimal transport problem requires some absolute continuity conditions to be satisfied.
+Assuming to work with full-rank covariance matrices simplifies the matter.
+In this section, we set a full-rank covariance matrix $\Sigma$ on the product space $\mathbb{R}^d \times \mathbb{R}^d$, and $\varepsilon > 0$ a parameter tuning the strength of the Kullback-Leibler divergence.
 With these two regularization parameters, the optimal transport problem we study is

 The following lemma states that we can parametrize our problem through cross-covariance matrices.

 \begin{lem} Denote by $Y \in S_{2d}(\mathbb{R})$ the optimal transport matrix introduced in equation \eqref{eq:notation_otmatrix} and by $X_C$ an admissible covariance matrix as in equation \eqref{eq:notation_crosscov}.
 With these notations, the regularized optimal transport problem reduces to the minimization problem